elastio/bon/website/guide/patterns/into-conversions-in-depth.md

 ### Code complexity

-This quite subjective, but `impl Into<T>` is a bit harder to read than just `T`.
+This is quite subjective, but `impl Into<T>` is a bit harder to read than just `T`.
 It makes the signature of the setter slightly bigger and requires you to understand what the `impl Trait` does, and what its implications are.

 If you want to keep your code simpler and more accessible (especially for beginner rustaceans), just avoid the `Into` conversions.